biko-73/AjPanel/README.md

 # AjPanel
  Panel Tools 4 enigma2

+ [v3.2.1  ..
+2021-11-18]
+- Improved the Player Controller:
+..
+Added info. to the bar (Date, Time, Resoultion, FPS, Remaining Time).
+..
+Added Menu to change position to to Top/Bottom of the screen.
+..
+Added menu option to launch IPTV page (if the player is opened by the Hotkey or from Extension Menu).
+- Added "AJ IPTV" to Extension Menu (for easy access to IPTV options).
+- Improved "Share Reference with Satellite/C/T Channel".
+..
+Added new option "Share Reference with Satellite/C/T Service (manual entry)" to enter name with keyboard.
+..
+Fixed "Share Reference with Satellite/C/T Channel" (sometimes hangs on DreamOS).
+- Improved Portal IPTV Channels.
+..
+Faster Zap from bouquets.
+..
+Channel Info will show Host, MAC, Mode, and a shorter URL.
+- Fixed response when list is empty in:
+..
+"Services (Hidden List)"
+..
+"Services (Parental-Control List)"
+- Improved PIcons >> "Suggest PIcons for Current Channel".
+Now works with Progress Bar (you can cancel at any point).
+- Improved Progress Bar to show number of found items and the total processed records.
+# ----------------------------------------------------------------
  [v3.2.0  ..
 2021-11-11]
 - Zap Portal channel from bouquets (without using the Hotkey).
 Currently not working on DreamOS with official image.
 - Added "AJ Signal/Player" to Extension Menu to open the Signal Monitor or Player Controller (depending on the current channel).